-In 2004 I bought this Legacy Collection Dracula DVD and, as a thirteen-year-old who loved horror and wanted to at least be cultured if he couldn’t be cool, I thought I could distinguish myself by not only enjoying Tod Browning’s 1931 Dracula, which I probably held in the same esteem as War and Peace, but that I’d basically be the coolest teenager alive if I could actually be scared by it, too, that it would reflect some older and more refined sensibility.
-Embarrassing to remember – I sat in front of the movie again and again, trying to be riveted, trying to be scared, and of course had no luck at all because, not only is the movie too dated to be taken seriously, it’s boring as hell.
+In 2004 I bought this Legacy Collection Dracula DVD and, as a thirteen-year-old who loved horror and wanted to at least be cultured if he couldn’t be cool, I thought I could distinguish myself by not only enjoying Tod Browning’s 1931 Dracula (which I held in the same artistic esteem as War and Peace) but that I’d basically be the coolest teenager alive if I could actually be scared by it, too, that it would reflect some older and more refined sensibility if this quiet, ambling, campy Romanian actor could give me legitimate chills.
+It’s embarrassing to remember.
+I sat in front of the movie again and again, trying to be riveted, trying to be scared, and of course had no luck at all because, not only is the movie too dated to be taken seriously, it’s also pretty boring.

 One of the things that’s definitely changed is that I’m not approaching any of these movies as sacred texts anymore.
 I’m willing to not like them.